s1r-J/node-red-contrib-loop-processing/README.md

 If the conditions is true, a flow is sent to the lower output port ('true' outputLabel).
 If false, the flow is sent to the upper output port ('false' outputLabel).

+When the flow exits the loop, the counter variable can reset by setting to `null`, `undefined` or empty string.
+This is useful for creating a multi-loop.

 ![counter-loop](./examples/counterloop-example.png)

 ### array-loop